realworldocaml/book/en/maps-and-hashtables.md

 - : int list = [2; 3; 7; 8; 10]
 ```

-In addition to the operators you would expect to have in map, sets,
+In addition to the operators you would expect to have for maps, sets
-also support other operations you would expect for sets, including
-functions for computing unions, intersections and set differences, as
-well as testing for whether one set is a subset of another.
-And, as
+support the traditional set operations, including union, intersection
-with maps, we can create sets based on type-specific comparators or on
+and set difference.
+And, as with maps, we can create sets based on
-the polymorphic comparato.rhe pr
+type-specific comparators or on the polymorphic comparator.

 <warning> <title> The perils of polymorphic compare </title>